Bealby/lisa-fairfield/README.md

   To reduce the size of the forms in the Contact page a media query was used `@(min-width:992px)`.
 This allowed for a beter UX in smaller devices.

+  Font Awesome icons were also removed on mobile devices to reduce whote space and allow for Telephone and Email links to fit cleaner on screen.
+An `d-none d-sm-block` was used for this feature.

 ### FEATURES LEFT TO IMPLEMENT

 Below are a list of features I feel would be beneficial to add to the Website